samaila-bashir/beginners-guide-to-web-design/README.md

 # beginners-guide-to-web-design
 Exercise files for my new book on web design titled Beginners Guide to Web Design.

-Download the exercise files here and order a copy at order.dixre.com
+Download the exercise files here and order a copy <a href="https://www.order.dixre.com/">Here</a>